 According to SEBI’s rule, the more the AUM grows of a Mutual Fund, the less the Expense Ratio becomes.
 But if you are considering investing in a fund having a large AUM size, then do check that the fund is a Large Cap Mutual Fund.

 Lastly about the AUM of a Mutual – Do remember to compare the AUM of a Mutual Fund with the Category Average of that fund.
 Comparing with the Category Average draws a clearer picture of the size of the AUM a fund should have.

 There are 3 main types of return an investor should look for in a Mutual Fund.

 - Calendar Year Return

 - Rolling Return

-Trailing Return tells you how the fund has performed on a set period of time.
-For example, 1 Month Trailing Return, 6 Months Trailing Return, 1 Year Trailing Return, 3 Years Trailing Return, so on and so forth.
+Trailing Return tells you how the fund has performed over a set period of time.
+For example, 1 Month Trailing Return, 6 Months Trailing Return, 1 Year Trailing Return, 3 Years Trailing Return, and so on and so forth.

 For Example –

 If you are looking at the 5 Years Trailing Return of a Mutual Fund and only 1 Year has been a blockbuster year for the fund, and the fund has been a laggard for the rest of the 4 Years, then the 5 Years Trailing Return might look just fine, but it doesn’t tell you how consistent the fund has performed for those 5 Years.

 That is why Trailing Return is very misleading and you should always look at the Trailing Return at the very end.